• February 4, 2025

 Property Damage & Vandalism – Acts of destruction that create unsafe conditions.

 As employers, businesses have a responsibility to safeguard their workforce by implementing effective security measures and emergency response protocols.
+This is particularly vital in high-traffic environments, such as the retail sector, where staff often face increased exposure to public-facing conflicts.

 Biometric access control